 Data Privacy Manager’s automated services answer two key questions:

-Data retention schedule and Data destruction schedule are 2 real-time services available for end-to-end automation of personal data removal.
+Data retention schedule and Data destruction schedule are two real-time services available for end-to-end automation of personal data removal.

 While Organizations have been busy collecting consents and putting together compliant Records of processing activities, the data removal remained overlooked, or maybe postponed?
 Most of the Organizations have by now documented data retention policies and have a good idea about how long they can keep the data.
 Data retention starts when one of the following scenarios happen: The initial purpose for data collection and processing has expired.
 Usually, a product or services contract with an individual has expired, an insurance policy has expired or individual stopped using a product or a service…